mental689/paddict/README.md

 ### Features

-* **Statistical overview dashboard** including visualizations of authors graph (their collaborations wth interactive tools thanks to [plot.ly](https://plot.ly), word cloud of keywords extracted from paper titles, statistics of participants and papers, etc.
+* **Statistical overview dashboard** including visualizations of authors graph (their collaborations wth interactive tools thanks to [CytoScape](http://js.cytoscape.org), word cloud of keywords extracted from paper titles, statistics of participants and papers, etc.

 * **Interactive reader** which utilises a PDF reader to help faster reading and summarizing paper in only once view.

-* **Relational database** to manage author-paper relationships and author-author relationships.
+* **Graph and relational databases** to manage author-paper relationships and author-author relationships.
+We use SQL and [Neo4J](https://neo4j.com/docs/cypher-manual/current/) for this purpose.

 ### TODO